 When selecting a therapist, it is important to remember that while sexual abuse will no doubt be a central part of your work together, the help you need is with the totality of building your life.
 In this regard, choosing a therapist should include an exploration of how that therapist views the impact and support of adults who have experienced childhood sexual abuse, but should also include an exploration of how that therapist will help you create your life.
 While experience in treating adults who were sexually abused is a must, be wary of a clinician who seems to insist on a set path in recovering from abuse.
 Instead, consider working with a therapist who is both knowledgeable and open to helping you shape your own path.

-Most critical is the issue of trust, which in my view needs to be built, rather than expected or assumed from the start.
-Therapy works best when a close relationships is built, and that effort must be given its due course.
+Most critical is the issue of trust, which in our view needs to be built, rather than expected or assumed from the start.
+Therapy works best when a close relationship is built, and that effort must be given its due course.
 Any therapist who asks that you explore anything before a trusting environment has been created will likely undermine this building of trust.

 While the thought of discussing sexual abuse in group therapy may seem daunting, after working closely with a therapist, this may be a tremendous option for working on the impact of the abuse, including learning how to build meaningful, close relationships.
 When the right environment is built, including explicit confidentiality, a therapy group is a tremendous opportunity to break out of the taboo and secrecy of abuse that can make it so powerful.
 Letting a caring group of others in can bring a gentle challenge to firmly held beliefs about what happened, what was right and wrong, who was to blame, and who you are in your life.